Which Bully Max Performance Recipes Get

-Judging by its ingredients alone, Bully Max High Performance Dog Food looks like an above-average dry product.
+Based on its ingredients alone, Bully Max Performance Dog Food looks like an above-average dry product.

 And a fat-to-protein ratio of about 74%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the brewers yeast and flaxseed, this looks like the profile of a dry product containing a significant amount of meat.

-Bully Max High Performance is a grain-inclusive dry dog food using a significant amount of named meat meal as its main source of animal protein, thus earning the brand 5 stars.
+Bully Max Performance is a grain-inclusive dry dog food using a significant amount of named meat meal as its dominant source of animal protein, thus earning the brand 5 stars.